QTC-IQAC/NEMAT/README.md

 frameNum: 200                          # Number of frames to extract to make transitions.
 The default production will generate 400 frames so this is the default upper limit
 temp: 298                              # Temperature of the systems.
 chargeType: 'bcc'                      # Charge type for the parametrization of the small molecules.
 Can be bcc (default), user and rest.
+units: 'kcal'                         # Units for the free energy calculations ("kJ" for kJ/mol or "kcal" for kcal/mol)
+mdtime: 20                            # Production MD time in ns.
+If you want to use the time in the mdp files, set to None
+titime: 0.1                           # Transition MD time in ns.
+If you want to use the time in the mdp files, set to None

 ##############################
 #    JOB SUBMISSION INPUTS   #